 In January 2016, a well was documented in the Cinema City complex at Gelilot (map ref.
-181903/672798; Fig. 1), prior to the construction of a shopping mall and a commercial center by BIG Shopping Centers Ltd. The inspection, undertaken on behalf of the Israel Antiquities Authority, was directed by V. Shustin and D. Golan (documentation and field photography), with the assistance of N. Zak (drafting), A. Dagot (GPS), R. Hedvati (Council for Conservation of Heritage Sites in Israel), architect G. Gordon, E. Ayalon and L. Rauchberger (consultation).
+181903/672798; Fig. 1), prior to the construction of a shopping mall and a commercial center by BIG Shopping Centers Ltd. The inspection, undertaken on behalf of the Israel Antiquities Authority, was carried by V. Shustin and D. Golan (documentation and field photography), with the assistance of N. Zak (drafting), A. Dagot (GPS), Architect G. Gordon, R. Hedvati (The Council for Conservation of Heritage Sites in Israel), E. Ayalon, Y. Arbel and L. Rauchberger (consultation).

 The lower part of the well (diam.
 3.5 m, depth 30 m; Figs. 3, 4) is hewn into the bedrock, and the upper part is built of four courses of dressed and finely smoothed kurkar stones.
 Steel beams set in the upper part of the well (c.
 2 m below the well mouth, c.
 0.75 m between the beams; Fig. 5) were fixed to the structure above the well with cast concrete.
 A map from the time of the British Mandate (Fig. 1) shows two small buildings with a citrus grove to their east; one of the buildings is probably the well house, and the other may be a small building that served the workers in the citrus grove.